RedHatRanger/RHCA9Vagrant/EX467_AAP/Vagrantfiles/README.md

 # Usage Steps

-1. Register for a Red Hat Developer Account at https://developers.redhat.com.
+1. Register for a FREE Red Hat Developer Account at https://developers.redhat.com.
 1. **Install VirtualBox and Vagrant** (if you haven’t already).
 2. **Auto-register with Red Hat**
    If you want the VMs to automatically register, set the following environment variables **before** running `vagrant up`: